laxmikant-ainapure/upcxx/INSTALL.md

 the platform, additional configuration may be necessary before invoking `install`.
 See below.

+Note: The install script requires Python 2.7 and does its best to automatically invoke that version even if it isn't the current default on the system.
+If installation fails and you suspect it has to do with the Python version, try setting the `UPCXX_PYTHON` environment variable to refer to your system's name for Python 2.7 (e.g. `python2.7`, or `python2`).

 **Installation: Linux**

 The installation command above will work as is.
 The default compilers used will